d3/d3-selection/README.md

 }
 ```

-Using apply, you can call the function on the selection and continue to work on the modified selection like so:
+You can call the function on the selection and continue to work on the modified selection like so:

 ```js
 selectAll('.circles')